-Adenomatous polyps are neoplastic lesions with a 35% risk of cancer when they are $\geq$ 30 mm and colonoscopy is the best method for their diagnosis.
-McKittick Wheelock syndrome is a rare entity first described in 1954 by Leland McKittrick and Frank Wheelock, characterized by hypersecretory diarrhea with severe hydroelectrolytic depletion and acute renal failure, associated with large sessile villous adenomas of the rectum, commonly larger than 4 cm, although they can vary between 3 and 18 cm.
+Adenomatous polyps are neoplastic lesions with a 35% risk of cancer when they are \geq 30 mm and colonoscopy is the best method for their diagnosis.1 McKittick Wheelock syndrome is a rare entity first described in 1954 by Leland McKittrick and Frank Wheelock, characterized by hypersecretory diarrhea with severe hydroelectrolytic depletion and acute renal failure, associated with large sessile villous adenomas of the rectum, commonly larger than 4 cm, although they can vary between 3 and 18 cm.
 The location in the rectum, where water absorption is much lower, generates the symptoms described.

 Severe hyponatremia and dehydration are caused by increased secretion of prostaglandins E2 (PGE2) by adenomatous cells.
-Because these tumors are located near the anus, sodium and water cannot be absorbed, causing hypersecretory diarrhea.
+Because these tumors are located near the anus, sodium and water cannot be absorbed, causing hypersecretory diarrhea.2 foci of adenocarcinoma in 80% of cases.
+When the diameter is greater than 2 cm, the risk of malignancy is 50%.3 For diagnosis, colonoscopy and pelvic magnetic resonance imaging (MRI) with endorectal gel are essential.